Why You're Addicted to Stress, Chaos, and Drama - and How to Heal

 But that doesn't mean peace isn’t possible.
 It just means you have to teach your system that peace is allowed.

-Healing from addiction to urgency, stress, or emotional chaos isn’t about being more “disciplined.”
+Healing from addiction to urgency, stress, or emotional chaos isn’t about being more “disciplined” or “positive.”

-It’s about regulating your nervous system — slowly, gently, and consistently.
-When 10 minutes of stillness feels like too much, stat with 5.
-It’s the micro-moments over time that matter.
+When ten minutes of stillness feels like too much, start with five.
+It's the micro-moments over time that create lasting change.

 Some tools that help: